 Keep things legal and above board

 For example, the financial independence bloggers at Frugalwoods offer this disclosure: “Frugalwoods sometimes publishes affiliate endorsements and advertisements, which means that if you click on a link and buy something, Frugalwoods might receive a percentage of the sale, at no extra cost to you.
-We only write about, and promote, products that we believe in.
+We only write about and promote products that we believe in.
 We promise not to tell you about stuff that’s dumb.”

 If you need help figuring out what language to use in a disclaimer, it’s worth taking time to consult a lawyer.

 What makes the site unique is that it covers a variety of ordinary items, giving top picks at three different price points.
-BuzzFeed’s reviews are quite thorough, which provides lots of value to the reader.
-Here’s arecent post on toilet paper and another on women’s white t-shirts.
+BuzzFeed’s product reviews are quite thorough, which provides lots of value to the reader.
+Here’s a recent post on toilet paper and another on women’s white t-shirts.

 Earning money with affiliate marketing programs can be a rewarding way to add a new revenue stream without taking on too much risk.
 All it will cost you is your time.
 By investing the hours upfront, you can continue to reap the rewards.

 Click here to apply to the Shopify Affiliate Program.